MobileDev112075/bodyweight-fitness-android-master/Description.md

 As I love this subreddit and it's community, I am going to be honest.
 My ultimate goal is to be able to gather some money for an engagement ring for my amazing girlfriend.
 I know she will never read this post so I am free to say it.

-**What about bugs?**

-Please report anything you can find by private message on reddit /u/mazurio

-Otherwise you can use email that can be found on GitHub: https://github.com/mazurio

 **What is coming next?**